 “Many” can be easily replaced by more descriptive words, like:

 Among the favorites of the most general English words are the “things” we own, buy, or do.

 However, this imprecise term doesn’t carry as much value as describing the object or category in question.
 Use the available phrase palette to enrich the translation and strengthen the message.

 The overall message: don’t be afraid to reach for less commonly used phrases.
 Sometimes, they will help to express the author’s intentions with the greatest accuracy.
 You should consult a thesaurus or online application that will provide you with a rich inventory of synonyms.

-And in some cases, it will be necessary to ask for support a professional translation agency where translators are specialized in specific fields and industries.
+And in some cases, it will be necessary to ask for support from a professional translation agency where translators are specialized in specific fields and industries.